unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

+- [ ] Rewrite this help page for clarity!
 - [ ] Change months from text to number (e.g. from `Thursday, April 17` to `Thursday, 4/17`) (This is currently possible in the `dued` ruby script.)
 - [ ] Round hours up or down depending whether the script is run before or after the half hour mark.
 - [ ] Add documentation as comments in the script